darkn3rd/script-tut/deprecated/node/README.md

 OVERVIEW

 **NOTE** Currently, as of v0.10.29, Node.js is broken for synchronous interactive input on Mac OS X. Thus development of these scripts is sort of on the back burner for now, as they are not all that reliable.
-It makes sense, one useing sychronous input goes against the platform, and also on a Mac OS X, which is typically client development, not a web server platform.
+It makes sense, one using synchronous input goes against the platform, and also on a Mac OS X, which is typically client development, not a web server platform.

 ## Getting Node.js

-The Node.js inerpreter can be downloaded from http://nodejs.org/download/.
+The Node.js interpreter can be downloaded from http://nodejs.org/download/.

 ### Getting Node.js on Mac OS X